-- new Functionality to post-process parallel runs into aggregated NetCDF files in calliope.read - changed Pandas 0.18/0.19 compatibility changed Per-location configuration overrides improved.
+- new Functionality to post-process parallel runs into aggregated NetCDF files in calliope.read - changed Pandas 0.18/0.19 compatibility - changed 1.11 is now the minimum required numpy version.
+This version makes datetime64 tz-naive by default, thus preventing some odd behavior when displaying time series. - changed Improved logging, status messages, and error reporting - · fixed Other minor fixes changed Per-location configuration overrides improved.
 All technology constraints can now be set on a per-location basis, as can costs.
 This applies to the following settings: